Weibring Golf Club

-Today the 6,915 yard, par 71 golf course accommodates approximately 28,000 rounds per year and will host more than 100 tournaments and outings.
-These events include Men’s and Women’s Intercollegiate Athletics, State Champion Boys and Girls University High School home tournaments, the COUNTRY Youth Classic, the Illinois High School Association Boy’s State Final, and many fundraisers for local charities and scholarship groups.
+Today, the 6,915 yard, par 71 golf course accommodates approximately 28,000 rounds per year and will host more than 100 tournaments and outings.
+These events include Men’s and Women’s Intercollegiate Athletics, State Champion Boys and Girls University High School home tournaments, the State Farm Youth Classic, the Illinois High School Association Boy’s State Final, and many fundraisers for local charities and scholarship groups.

 The administration is continuing with its commitment to improve the golf course facility on an annual basis.
 Projects are selected based upon several factors, including guest input, staff input, life safety issues, and affordability.
 Projects from recent years include:

 2012 – Construction of the Jim and Carole Mounier Golf Training Facility

 2010 – Installation of 5 new championship tee boxes extending the length of the course by nearly 200 yards, purchase of a new fleet of maintenance equipment, and began the installation of new bentgrass collars around several greens

 2009 – Continuation of the Tree Restoration Project, increased green speeds, and installation of Short Game Training Area for the ISU Teams

 2008 – A major Tree Restoration Project including trimming, removal, and planting

 2007 – Construction of a new championship tee box on hole number ten

 2006 – Installation of a cart storage facility and a new fleet of EZGo Electric Carts